 Surgery for Canine Melanoma

-Surgery is nearly always recommended to remove the primary tumor, no matter where it is located in the body.2 The median survival time for surgery alone is approximately 9 months, but this is highly dependent on tumor location, size, and if it has spread.5
+The median survival time for surgery alone is approximately nine months, but this highly depends on tumor location, size, and if it has spread.5

 Surgical removal of lymph nodes is also often recommended if the melanoma has spread already.
 By the time it is diagnosed, 30% to 40% of melanomas have already spread.5